 - Trust Under Will of Maryanne Trump for the Benefit of the grandchildren of Fred C. Trump

-Still, other investors opt to name their family trust sequentially.
-For example, it is not unusual to see:
+Other wealthy families opt to name their family trust in the order they were set up.
+For example, it is quite common to see:

 - The John Smith Family Trust I